BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **50.12.6.**   **Llama 3, Llama 3.1, and Llama 3.2 on Bedrock**.
 Llama 3,
 Llama 3.1, and Llama 3.2 are trained and developed by Meta Platforms, Inc. and Meta Platforms Ireland Limited (collectively, **“Meta”** ) and is Third-Party Content.
-If you use Llama 3 on Bedrock then the following additional terms
+If you use Llama 3 on Bedrock (excluding Amazon Bedrock Marketplace) then the following additional terms apply:
-apply: <https://llama.meta.com/llama3/license/>.
-If you use Llama 3.1 on Bedrock then the following additional terms apply: <https://github.com/meta- llama/llama-models/blob/main/models/llama3_1/LICENSE>.
+<https://llama.meta.com/llama3/license/>.
+If you use Llama 3.1 on Bedrock then
+the following additional terms apply: <https://github.com/meta-llama/llama- models/blob/main/models/llama3_1/LICENSE>.
 If you use Llama 3.2 on Bedrock then the following additional terms apply: <https://github.com/meta- llama/llama-models/blob/main/models/llama3_2/LICENSE>.

 **50.12.7.** Output generated by models accessed through Amazon Bedrock may